spryker/spryker-docs/docs/scos/dev/the-docker-sdk/202108.0/configuring-services.md

 {% endinfo_block %}

 ## Database services
+[MariaDB](https://mariadb.org/) is provided as a service by default.
+MariaDB is about 40% faster on write operations, and is therefore cheaper when compared, for example, to PostgreSQL.

-[MariaDB](https://mariadb.org/) is provided as a service by default, but you can switch to MySQL or PostgreSQL as described below.
+ Anyway, you can switch to MySQL or PostgreSQL as described below.

 ### MariaDB
 [MariaDB](https://mariadb.org/) is a community-developed, commercially supported fork of the [MySQL](https://www.mysql.com/) relational database management system.